 Everything seems to be fine.
 In fact, it appears that in terms of global warming, the 10 million cubic meters of glass-rich volcanic dust from Iceland presently floating through the air are nothing when compared to the amount of CO2 produced by the planes that are grounded because of it.
 I am ashamed of my overreaction, and of my cheap ticket.
 I did not really want to go back anyway, not even to visit, but sometimes this city makes me fold my arms in fatigue.
 However, there are a couple of things that can cheer me up anytime, and that I’m able to afford.

-I ring Jack, and tell him to come down.
-Meanwhile, I drink a cup of tea and get dressed, so that when he gets to Stratford we can go to the chippy.
+I ring Jess, and tell her to come down.
+Meanwhile, I drink a cup of tea and get dressed, so that when she gets to Stratford we can go to the chippy.
 Because, I’ve discovered, what I really want when I’m feeling down is something that London holds aplenty and is generous with: golden, greasy fried chicken.

 When I first walked through the blue door of the chippy a couple of months ago, I must not have made the best of impressions.
 Coming from years of skip jumping and communal meals meant I was finding London’s widespread lack of communication between flatmates expensive and inefficient.
 I was determined I could bring some of the solutions I had from elsewhere with me; in Denmark, we had a loose agreement with our local supermarket, and they left bruised and unsellable veg neatly stacked in a box at the back for us to retrieve.
 Here, I had already made friends with Majid, a warm, often slightly tipsy man in his forties who owned the pound shop next door, so he occasionally knocked a pound off my bill and let me pet his kitten Whisky every day.